tidyverse/tidyverse.org/content/blog/performant-code/index.md

 <span><span class='c'>#&gt; <span style='color: #555555;'># A tibble: 2 × 2</span></span></span>
 <span><span class='c'>#&gt;   expression   median</span></span>
 <span><span class='c'>#&gt;   <span style='color: #555555; font-style: italic;'>&lt;bch:expr&gt;</span> <span style='color: #555555; font-style: italic;'>&lt;bch:tm&gt;</span></span></span>
-<span><span class='c'>#&gt; <span style='color: #555555;'>1</span> glue         38.9µs</span></span>
+<span><span class='c'>#&gt; <span style='color: #555555;'>1</span> glue           39µs</span></span>
 <span><span class='c'>#&gt; <span style='color: #555555;'>2</span> paste0        861ns</span></span>
 <span></span></code></pre>

 </div>

 My rule of thumb is to use `glue()` for errors, when the function will stop executing anyway.
 For simple pastes that are intended to be called repeatedly, use `paste0()`.
-There's a lot of gray area in between those two things---intuit (or profile) as you will.
+There's a lot of gray area in between those two contexts---intuit (or profile) as you will.

-## Wrapping Up
+## Wrapping up

 This post contains a number of tricks that offer especially performant alternatives to interfaces from dplyr and tidyr.
 Making use of these backend tools is certainly a trade-off; what is gained in computational performance is also offset by a decline in readability and safety, so developers ought to consider carefully when optimizations are worth the effort and risk.

 Thanks to Davis Vaughan for the guidance in getting started with vctrs.
-Also, thanks to both Davis Vaughan and Lionel Henry for their efforts in helping the tidymodels team address the bottlenecks our work on optimizations surfaced in tidyverse packages.
+Also, thanks to both Davis Vaughan and Lionel Henry for their efforts in helping the tidymodels team address the bottlenecks that have been surfaced by our work on optimizations in tidyverse packages.